This blog post was originally published on Oct. 29, 2018, and it was updated on Oct. 7, 2020.

-For example, if you let one employee hang up a flier about a Trump rally in the breakroom, you must provide the same option should an employee request to do so for a Clinton rally.
+For example, if you let one employee hang up a flier about a Trump rally in the break room, you must provide the same option should an employee request to do so for a Biden rally.

 Typically, giving equal billing to employees representing these major two parties doesn’t cause too much of a dilemma.
-However, particularly as this election cycle has seen the rise of many third party interests, some of which are quite extreme in their views and very much on the fringes of societal norms (both on the left and right), keep in mind that letting an anarchist or white-supremacist party hang their information up on the bulletin board might raise a few more eyebrows.
+However, particularly as this election cycle has seen the rise of many third party interests, some of which have been perceived by many to be extreme in their views or on the fringes of societal norms (both on the left and right), keep in mind that letting an anarchist or white-supremacist party hang their information up on the bulletin board might raise a few more eyebrows.

 What about the company itself?
 Do we as an employer have to be “equal” in our political expressions?

 No, and this is a key difference between employee expressions of politics as compared to employer to employee expressions.
-Per the 2010 U.S. Supreme Court case commonly known as “Citizen’s United”, private corporations are free to share their political opinions with their employees.
-From large political donations to emails informing employees that they would likely lose their jobs if they voted one way or another in the election to employees attending onsite rallies for candidates hosted by employer, the 2012 election was full of examples of employers expressing their political options in a variety of ways.
+Per the 2010 U.S. Supreme Court case commonly known as “Citizen’s United,” private corporations are free to share their political opinions with their employees.
+From large political donations and emails informing employees that they would likely lose their jobs if they voted one way or another in the election, to employees attending onsite rallies for candidates hosted by their employer, the 2012 election was full of examples of employers expressing their political options in a variety of ways.
 While many of these drew a great deal of controversy at the time, ultimately they were deemed legal.

 What are other employers doing this election cycle?

-Alternatively, employers may also be considering the highly polarized nature of this election and are trying not to ruffle too many feathers among those employees who do have strong opinions.
-Finally, with the obvious exception of large financial contributions, it may also just be too early in the election season to tell if this strong corporate messaging will take place again.
+Employers may be considering the highly polarized nature of this election and are trying not to ruffle too many feathers among those employees who do have strong opinions.
+Not to mention, they may be more focused on recovering from the economic downswing caused by the pandemic.

 Back to the employee side then—once we’ve made a decision, what’s the best way to make sure company policy is being followed?